GitBruno/docxicml/README.md

 The reason for this tool is threefold:

  1. Prepare content for hybrid publishing
- 2. Keep a clean output independent source file (Textile)
+ 2. Keep page breaks when moving from DOCX to InDesign
- 3. Remove all style over-rides except when semantical (eg unstyled italics)
+ 3. Remove all non-semantical style over-rides (eg keep unstyled italics, bolds etc)

 Usage